2024 NFL Draft: Day 1 recap of first-round picks

 In honor of Detroit hosting the draft, NFL Commissioner Roger Goodell trotted out rapper Eminem and Lions legend Barry Sanders to kick off the festivities.
 More than 275,000 people attended the draft Thursday, according to Goodell, a record for the event.

 This year's draft is one of the deepest in years at the quarterback, offensive tackle and wide receiver positions, in part due to the pandemic, which spurred many players to extend their college careers.
-Up to nine offensive tackles were expected to go off the board by end of day Thursday.
+Nine offensive linemen and seven wide receivers went off the board Thursday.
+In total, 23 offensive players and only nine defensive players were selected in the first round.

 The top of the draft went chalk, with quarterbacks as the first three selections.
 LSU's Jayden Daniels was taken No. 2 overall by the Washington Commanders, and the New England Patriots selected North Carolina's Drake Maye at No. 3 to replace former first round pick Mac Jones, who was traded to the Jacksonville Jaguars last month.